top of page

 There isn’t a “right” way to do this, and there are an infinite number of possible techniques you could use which we outline in detail in our napping guide.
 Here are a few examples:

 1. You could opt to very gradually and casually give your baby a chance to fall asleep in the crib, but without forcing the issue.
 For example, put your baby down awake, but if he or she starts to get upset, rock your baby to sleep.
 Keep doing this each day at each nap until your baby is comfortable falling asleep in the crib.
-(This is a baby-led approach that will take several weeks to months but it should work if you are persistent.)
+(This is the core concept of our baby-led approach called Happy Crib Time that is described in our 0-6-month-old class.
+It may take a few weeks to a month or more but it should work if you are persistent.)

 2. Alternatively, you could sing and sway with your baby, then put him or her in the crib.
 If your baby gets upset, pick him or her up and sing and sway, then put your baby back in the crib again.
 Keep repeating this process in twenty-minute bursts taking a break in between OR for up to an hour until your baby falls asleep.
 This approach is described in more detail in our blog on the pick-up-put-down sleep training strategy.

 Although it’s not always pleasant, it’s often better to stay in the room or stay out of the room for nap interventions.
-A key difference between daytime and nighttime sleep is that your presence may be much more disruptive to your baby during the day.
+This is why we don't often recommend strategies that involve going in and out of the room over and over, like the Ferber Method.
+A key difference between daytime and nighttime sleep is that your presence may be much more disruptive to your baby during the day, especially during phases of separation anxiety.
 Going in and out can create peaks and valleys in your baby’s response to you and may lower the probability that he or she will fall asleep at a given nap opportunity.
 (The exception to this rule is if you’ve recently, successfully used an in-and-out strategy at bedtime; then it may be fine.)

 The technique you choose is much less important than your consistency.
 There are several things to consider before beginning any nap intervention: